-Puto Pizza is a trendy version of one of the Filipino’s most favourite snack, the classic puto or steamed rice cakes.
-It is called puto pizza because it is enhanced with pizza flavors on top, particularly the sauce, ham and cheese.
-Puto is traditionally made with rice flour and coconut milk.
+Puto Pizza is a version of Filipino steamed cake, called puto and is made with a puto batter cake flour, sugar, water and baking powder, and with meringue made with egg, cream of tartar and white sugar.
+This cake is topped up with pizza toppings like pizza sauce, cooked harm, bell pepper and grated cheese.
+It is called puto pizza because it is enhanced with pizza flavours on top, particularly the sauce, ham and cheese.
 Puto is an umbrella term for “kakanin” particularly made with rice flour.
 But now, versions of puto and other kakanin made without rice flour are available.

 I have been eating puto ever since I was a child.
 They were my very first concept of cakes.
 I remember those times when I was a child, the sound of the horns of the kakanin sellers roaming around our community every morning was my alarm.
 I rushed to buy a lot of puto and kutsinta.
 What I love about puto is they are small and easy to hold snack for a child like me.

 Whenever there are potlucks in our school, I always bring a tray of puto.
 It is easy to carry and is almost always available any time of the day.
 My love for puto got stronger as they start decorating the puto.
 I love the colored ones especially the pink and violet ones.
 And they’ve all got cheese on top!
 Another version of the puto I love is the puto pao.
 I remember naming it “cake siopao” because it has siopao fillings inside.